-To eliminate a subjective factor and reduce the time costs during measurements, calibration of vibration-measuring transducers must be automated according to the methodological instructions (MI) 1873.
+To eliminate a human factor and to reduce the time costs during measurements, calibration of vibration-measuring transducers must be automated according to the methodological instructions (MI) 1873.

-The point of automation is software control of devices according to a specified algorithm replicating actions of a calibration operator.
+The essence of automation is a software control of devices according to a specified algorithm replicating actions of a calibration operator.

 For this, connect generator and voltmeters to a computer through the RS-232 interface or USB.
 Hardware is operated via virtual devices.
 The control algorithm is implemented in SCADA (Supervisory Control and Data Acquisition) system.